binkley/homebrewery-files/witch.md

 ##### 📌 Damage & Control

 - **Banishment** <br>
+  With a word of dismissal and a cruel bit of salt, you send a creature elsewhere &mdash; far from where it wants to be.

 - **Sickening Radiance** <br>
+  A pale, eerie glow that chills the bones, saps strength, and reveals what hides in darkness.

+\page

 ##### 🔍 Utility, Ritual, & Trickery

 - **Arcane Eye** <br>
   You send forth an invisible scout &mdash; a wandering gaze that slips under doors and through darkness.
-It may look like a glimmering pupil, a raven’s disembodied eye, or simply a floating mote that sees what you cannot.
+It may look like a glimmering pupil, a raven&rsquo;s disembodied eye, or simply a floating mote that sees what you cannot.
 The Witch watches, even when she is not there.

 - **Divination** <br>
   Smoke curling, bones rattling, or a hated mirror reflecting your true self.